tranvohuy/MLDLMa_questions/README.md

 - Explain the mathematics formula of tensorflow.nn.softmax_cross_entropy_with_logits.
   - What is the "keras" way for tensorflow.nn.softmax_cross_entropy_with_logits"
 - Explain keras.losses.binary_crossentropy?
 - Explain the mathematics formula of SimpleRNN, LSTM, ...?
+Compute the number of parameters with given units, and input_shape.

 # Math
 - We use a Markov Chain to generate sentence.
 When do we know the sentence will end?
 Will it runs forever?